ZSHJoanna/pycs-diy/tdc_test/README.md

-# PyCS3 test pipline
+# PyCS3 test pipeline

 This folder contains all the script to process multiple light curves from the TDC at the same time.
 It aims at providing a test framework to check the precision and accuracy of PyCS3.
 It is based on the original pipeline which is in the `script` folder.
 A list of light curves from the TDC1 ([Liao et al. (2020)](https://arxiv.org/abs/1409.1254)) that can be used with this sub-package are available [here](https://lsstdesc.org/TimeDelayChallenge/downloads.html).

-Four metrics were selected in the Time-Delay challenge to evaluate the performance of the curev-shifting techniques :
+Four metrics were selected in the Time-Delay challenge to evaluate the performance of the curve-shifting techniques :
 * the accuracy
 * the precision
 * the $`chi^2`$